Brow Lift in New Jersey & Philadelphia

 Anesthesia for a Forehead Lift Surgery

 After a final discussion with your surgeon, you will be given anesthesia to ensure that you are comfortable during the entire process.
-The surgeon may provide local anesthesia with sedation or general anesthesia, depending on the technique that will be used.
+The surgeon may provide local anesthesia with sedation or general anesthesia, depending on the techniques of the eyebrow lifting.

 The incision type depends on whether the brow lift technique is endoscopic or traditional.